-- 4. Take a minimum number of graduate hours from Howard Payne University: - 5.
-Order diploma by October 1 for December graduates, February 1 for May graduates, and April 1 for August graduates. - 6.
+4. Take a minimum number of graduate hours from Howard Payne University:

+- 5. Order diploma by October 1 for December graduates, February 1 for May graduates, and April 1 for August graduates. - 6.
 Have student account paid in full before graduating or participating in graduation ceremonies, including all applicable fees. - 7.
-Student must attend commencement unless officially excused by the provost.
+Student must attend commencement unless officially excused.
+A written request to graduate "in absentia" must be submitted to the Office of the Registrar.